-The Special Education Needs & Disabilities Information may vary for that provided with the majority of learners with mild or moderate learning difficulties within the mainstream primary and secondary campuses compared to the provision for those in the Centre, with severe or profound multiple learning difficulties or in the Early Years Foundation Stage.
+The Special Education Needs & Disabilities Information may vary for that provided with the majority of learners with mild or moderate learning difficulties within the mainstream primary and secondary campuses compared to the provision for those in Castle school, with severe or profound multiple learning difficulties or in the Early Years Foundation Stage.

 Click on the links below to view information for each of these areas: